plugdata-team/plugdata/Resources/Documentation/cyclone/spell.md

 draft: true
 ---

-[spell] takes any message and converts each contining digit and character to UTF-8 (Unicode) values ([spell] doesn't understand non-integer float messages).
+[spell] takes any message and converts each containing digit and character to UTF-8 (Unicode) values ([spell] doesn't understand non-integer float messages).
 The 1st argument sets the minimum output size.
-If the input doesn't "spell" to the minimum, the output is filled with characters (32 space character by default and specified by 2nd argumment).
+If the input doesn't "spell" to the minimum, the output is filled with characters (32 space character by default and specified by 2nd argument).